Best Touring Kayak – Top-Rated Long-Distance Kayaks For 2022

 AQUAGLIDE Navarro 145

 An inflatable touring kayak, and a convertible one, for that matter – that’s AQUAGLIDE Navarro 145 in a sentence.
-It can transform from a sit-in to an open-deck kayak and switch from a single to tandem in a few simple steps.
+It can transform from a sit-in to an open-deck kayak and switch from a single to a tandem in a few simple steps.

 I was disappointed to learn that it doesn’t come with the zip-on deck cover or the valve adaptors – it’s something you have to purchase separately.
+That said, the Navarro 145 is one of the more affordable kayaks you’ll see in this round-up, so I guess there’s no room for complaints there.

 Technical Specs

-• 14.3 feet long
+• Hull Length: 14.3 feet

-• 36 pounds
+• Hull Weight: 36 pounds

 Pros